idiap/tnn/README.md

 This method can be used with a scalable Euclidean metric and allows to mask data points along one dimension.
 When applied, this method is more efficient than plain Euclidean $k$-NN and other well-known data selection methods like KDTrees and provides a several-fold speed-up.

-We demonstrate the efficiency of our approach in a machine learning pipeline to forecast high-altitude wind speed from live data measured by planes.
-We provide an implementation in PyTorch and a novel data set to allow the replication of empirical results.

 A publication is pending review at [ICONIP 2021](https://iconip2021.apnns.org/).

 ## How to use?